MuhammadaminAR/muhammadaminAR/README.md

 <hr>
 <pre>
-💻 I am Java backend and Database developer.
+💻 I am Java backend and Database developer.Student in TUIT 📝 I have a strong interest in Java backend development and Cloud Computing 🌱 Learning about Computer Science
-📝 I have a strong interest in Java backend development and Cloud Computing 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
+🌟 Main languages: Java, C++
 </pre>
 <hr>